 Nick Dunston is a 2019 Van Lier Fellow

-In the second performance of his year-long Van Lier Fellowship, composer and bassist Nick Dunston premieres La Operación, a multi-movement composition written for soprano voice, two alto saxophones, two double basses, and two percussionists.
+Composer and bassist Nick Dunston, whose work often occupies the intersectional spaces between jazz, Black American music, 20th and 21st-century western classical music, experimental music, and No wave, closes his year-long Van Lier Fellowship with the premiere La Operación, a multi-movement composition written for soprano voice, two alto saxophones, two double basses, and two percussionists.
 Inspired by the 1982 documentary of the same name by Ana María García, La Operación is an abstract interpretation of a historical phenomenon involving colorism in Puerto Rico, eugenics, medical malpractice, second-wave feminism, and American colonialism.

 Stephanie Lamprea – Soprano voice